Berkeley Macintosh Users Group

 Original BMUG members Stephen Howard and Raines Cohen on the show floor of MacWorld Expo San Francisco, in January 1990.
 Raines holds a Macintosh Portable prototype loaned to BMUG by Mary Nicely (of Apple's Higher Ed group) to assist with Loma Prieta earthquake disaster recovery.

-The Berkeley Macintosh Users Group, or more commonly "BMUG", was the largest Macintosh User Group.
+The Berkeley Macintosh Users Group (BMUG) was the largest Macintosh User Group.
 It was founded in September 1984 by a group of UC Berkeley students including Reese Jones and Raines Cohen as a focal-point for the nascent Apple Macintosh user community.
 With more than 13,000 members, or "BMUGgers" at its peak in 1993, the group was the largest, and generally understood to be the most important, Macintosh users group.
-A few of the notable members include John "Captain Crunch" Draper, the Sultan of Brunei Hassanal Bolkiah, notorious murderer Enrique Zambrano, early hacker-chaser Cliff Stoll, Inktomi founder Eric Brewer, and may prominent computing journalists like John Dvorak, Ilene Hoffman, Leo Laporte and Adam Engst.
+A few of the notable members include John "Captain Crunch" Draper, the Sultan of Brunei Hassanal Bolkiah, notorious murderer Enrique Zambrano, early hacker-chaser Cliff Stoll, Inktomi founder Eric Brewer, and many prominent computing journalists like John Dvorak, Ilene Hoffman, Leo Laporte and Adam Engst.
 An example of the group's omnipresent blue-floppy-disk lapel pin is held in the Smithsonian Institution's American History collection.
 BMUG's history and activities were closely linked with the MacWorld Expo meetings, traditionally held in San Francisco each January and Boston each August.